-During fiscal year 2018, we employed approximately 775 persons, 42 of whom were employed by our foreign subsidiaries.
+During fiscal year 2019, we had approximately 801 employees, who we refer to as our teammates, 43 of whom were employed by our foreign subsidiaries.
 We believe our corporate offices, research and development center and manufacturing facilities are adequately staffed and no material labor shortages are anticipated.
-Approximately 52 of our employees in the U.S. and approximately 18 of our employees in Canada are represented by labor unions, with whom we have entered into separate collective bargaining agreements.
+Approximately 52 of our teammates in the U.S. and approximately 18 of our teammates in Canada are represented by labor unions, with whom we have entered into separate collective bargaining agreements.
 We consider our employee relations to be satisfactory.